thrawn01/subcommand/README.md

 SubCommand is a simple and concise SubCommand parser to assist CLI developers in creating relatively complex sub commands.

-SubCommand is simple because the entire project fits into a single file, which is less and 500 lines.
+The SubCommand project fits into a single file, which is less than 500 lines.
 The interface consists of 3 Classes and a few decorators and that is it.

 **Doesn't argparse already support sub commands?**